 When more severe and disabling symptoms or if inflammation is present with the potential for further complications in the future, treatment should include either repositioning, explanting, or exchanging the decentered IOL.
 Selection of treatment is based on the patient's symptoms, visual needs, and expectations, and an assessment of which option is likely to provide the best long-term benefit with the least risk.

 IOL reposition: An IOL may become decentered due to either insufficient zonular support or to irregular fibrosis of the posterior capsule.
 In the case of inadequate support, early in the postoperative period the surgeon may attempt to rotate the IOL surgically where there is clinical evidence of sufficient capsule and zonules to support the implant.
 A helpful maneuver is the bounce test where the optic is pushed gently toward each haptic to ensure spontaneous recentration.

 IOL reposition with McCannel sutures: In some cases, repositioning may be supplemented by the use of trans-iris IOL fixation (McCannel) suture.

 IOL explantation: Certain circumstances warrant removal of an IOL without secondary IOL implantation.
 This is determined on an individual basis and taking into account the patient's expectation.

 IOL exchange: The most common indications for removal or exchange of a modern PCL are wrong IOL power and malposition.
 Deformation of the implant due to irregular capsular fibrosis may make simple rotation insufficient to properly center the IOL.
-The IOL may be exchanged for an ACIOL, a sulcus-fixated IOL with or without McCannel sutures, or a transsclerally sutured PCIOL, or a posterior iris-claw IOL.
+The IOL may be exchanged for an ACIOL, a sulcus-fixated IOL with or without McCannel sutures, a transsclerally sutured PCIOL, or a posterior iris-claw IOL.

 To determine whether the risk-to-benefit ratio favors IOL exchange over observation, the surgeon should consider the following: